 This is the heart of an argument for competition in the market…capitalism, if you will.

 The thought is, generally, that if the MCOs have to compete for business, the MCOs have incentive to provide good services to keep the client-county.

 “Capitalism is like a child: if you want the child to grow up free and productive, somebody’s got to look over the shoulder of that child.”
 Tavis Smiley.

 If, by chance, I have misread SL 2013-85 or, by chance, I am in some alternate universe, and SL 2013-85 is not real, then I just had a great idea.
 I’m kidding.
 I gives kudos to the General Assembly on this one.

 Let’s just hope that it is implemented fairly.

-Posted on June 17, 2013, in Accountability, Behavioral health, CCME, DHHS, Division of Medical Assistance, Health Care Providers and Services, Legislation, MCO, Medicaid, Medicaid Contracts, Medicaid Funds, Medicaid Recipients, Medicaid Reform, Mental Health, Mental Health Problems, Mental Illness, North Carolina, Termination of Medicaid Contract and tagged Aldona Wos, Behavioral health, Counties, DHHS, Division of Medical Assistance, ECBH, General Assembly, Health care provider, Managed care, Medicaid laws, Medicaid recipients, Medicaid Reform, Medicaid Services, North Carolina, Pat McCrory, Secretary of Department of Health and Human Services, Session Law, SL 2013-85, Smokey Mountain Center.
+Posted on June 17, 2013, in Accountability, Behavioral health, CCME, Division of Medical Assistance, Health Care Providers and Services, Legislation, MCO, Medicaid, Medicaid Contracts, Medicaid Funds, Medicaid Recipients, Medicaid Reform, Mental Health, Mental Health Problems, Mental Illness, NC DHHS, North Carolina, Termination of Medicaid Contract and tagged Aldona Wos, Behavioral health, Counties, Division of Medical Assistance, ECBH, General Assembly, Health care provider, Managed care, Medicaid laws, Medicaid recipients, Medicaid Reform, Medicaid Services, NC DHHS, North Carolina, Pat McCrory, Secretary of Department of Health and Human Services, Session Law, SL 2013-85, Smokey Mountain Center.
 Bookmark the permalink.
 1 Comment.